-- Once the policy is written, it is necessary to ensure that it is read, understood and implemented properly as part of the everyday work of your organisation - All staff, volunteers and managers should receive a copy - The organisation could use the policy as a framework for induction meetings with volunteers.
+Once the policy is written, it is necessary to ensure that it is read, understood and implemented properly as part of the everyday work of your organisation.
+All staff, volunteers and managers should receive a copy.

+The organisation might like to use the policy as a framework for induction meetings with volunteers.

-6. Accessibility
+Accessibility